compbiozurich/UZH-BIO392/course-results/2020/Fatmanur-Kilic/d3_report.md

 **'NR % 4 == 2 {print}' file.fq > file1.fa:** each line will be checked if its rest equals 2 when divided by 4 (gets the sequence line in the fastq file).
 If it is, this line will be the sequence line in the fasta file.

 ### Which are the advantages of BED/coordinate files as compared to storing just sequences?
+BED stores genomic regions as coordinates.
+One of the advantages of this format is the manipulation of coordinates instead of nucleotide sequences.
+It's easy to manipulate and read.

 ### Which QC values are tracked during a bioinformatic variant calling NGS workflow? (from sequencing to variant calling)?
+Read quality, mapping quality, variant calling quality

 ## We'd like to store the following information.
 You can decide to encode them counting by 0, 1, and closed/open at your convenience (but please specify).
 We have three genomic intervals.
 All intervals are 1000 nt long.
 They are contiguous (head to tail).
 All in the plus strand.
 The first one starts (we'd like to include the start nucleotide too) in position 1000 of chr2.
 We don't have reads nor alignments, just scores (integers).
 Intervals A and B have a score of 0, and interval C has a score of 1000.